Conservative Firebrand James Woods Decks Hillary in Two Tweets

 Hillary viciously compared President Trump to Hitler in a recent Guardian article, calling his enforcement of decades-long federal immigration laws “cruel.”
-She said that even though past presidents, including Barack Obama, did the same thing.
+She said that even though she has to know that past presidents, including Barack Obama, did the same thing.
+She placed herself in the same position as Winston Churchill when she made the comments.

 Her comparison suggested she was like wartime Prime Minister Winston Churchill: